 In the 1960s and 1970s, eating saturated fat was linked to coronary artery disease, and many “experts” acted as if it was the only cause.
 This was no accident.

-A researcher at the University of Southern California, San Francisco, recently discovered internal sugar industry documents that show how that industry deflected the blame of coronary artery disease away from consuming sugar and cast it onto that of fat.
-In 1967, the Sugar Research Foundation paid three Harvard scientists to publish a research review on sugar, fat and heart disease.
-The studies they reviewed minimized the link between sugar and heart disease but were critical about saturated fat.
+A researcher at the University of Southern California, San Francisco, recently discovered internal sugar industry documents that show how that industry deflected the blame of coronary artery disease away from consuming sugar and cast it onto fat.
+In 1967, the Sugar Research Foundation paid three Harvard scientists to publish a research review on sugar, fat, and heart disease.
+The studies they reviewed minimized the link between sugar and heart disease but were critical of saturated fat.
 The Sugar Research Foundation selected every study the researchers reviewed – but, of course, they did! – and the article was published in the New England Journal of Medicine.

 It didn’t take long for the American Heart Association to advise people to reduce their saturated fat intake.
 Then the federal government became involved.
 In 1977, the Senate Committee on Nutrition and Human Needs released Dietary Goals for the United States, a report advising Americans to reduce fat in their diets while increasing carbohydrates.